+Coronavirus: India registers 86,821 new cases, tally goes up to 63.12 lakh

-Coronavirus: Vaccine will not be ready before US presidential elections in November, says Moderna
+Biotech firm Moderna said its vaccine will not be ready before US presidential elections in November.

 United States-based biotech firm Moderna would not seek an emergency use authorisation for its coronavirus vaccine before the presidential elections in the country, company’s Chief Executive Officer Stephane Bancel said on Wednesday.